arman-tech/wiremart-frontend/README.md

 Steps in running wiremart-frontend:
 1. You will need to have installed the latest version of NodeJS: Download | Node.js (nodejs.org)
-2. In a terminal (command prompt) of your choice you will need to go the directory where you have cloned wiremart-frontend project and type the following command: `npm install`
+2. In a terminal (command prompt) of your choice you will need to go to the directory where you have cloned wiremart-frontend project and type the following command: `npm install`
-3. After the all the packages have been downloaded, you will need to run the following command: `npm run start`.
-Please make sure that port 3000 is not already being used other application.
+3. After all the packages have been downloaded, you will need to run the following command: `npm run start`.
+Please make sure that port 3000 is not already being used by other application.
 4. Using any web browser go to http://localhost:3000/  If another application is using port 3000 then you will need to update the port number according to what has been outputted in step 3 after running `npm run start`